serhat-ture/serhat-ture/README.md

-- 🌱 I’m currently learning Java, SprinBoot and everything
+- 🌱 I’m currently developing in SprinBoot and GraphQL

 - 🥅 2023 Goals: Contribute more cool projects

 - 📫 How to reach me **serhatture@gmail.com**